harideegee/harideegee/README.md

 # Welcome to my GitHub!
 - 👋 Hi, I’m @harideegee
 - 👀 I’m interested in entrepreneurship and computer science
-- 🌱 I’m currently studying in grade 12
+- 🌱 I have completed A Levels, and am enroute to getting admission into the BS in CS and ML degree in IIT Madras
 - 📫 Reach me via email

 If you find my projects helpful or interesting, I'll be really happy!